patrick-llgc/Learning-Deep-Learning/Papers_Notes_CNN.md

 ![](images/yolo_arch.png)
 - Training
 	- First 20 layers (+ average pooling layer and 1 FC layer) pre-trained on ImageNet data
-	- Added 4 conv layers + 2 FC layers on the classification network to improve performance.
+	- Added 4 conv layers + 2 FC layers on top of the first 20 layers in the classification network to improve performance.
 	- **Leaky ReLU** was used
 		- trying to fix the "dying ReLU" problem but the benefits has been inconclusive, according to [cs231n](http://cs231n.github.io/neural-networks-1/).
 	- Loss function is modified **sum-squared error** (same as mean squared error, MSE) across all elements of the 7 x 7 x 30 output tensor, with the following modification (**note that the notation is floppy, all subscripts should start from 1**)